America’s 10 LEAST WANTED

 About of the suicides linked to depression also involve abuse of alcohol or other drugs.
 Schizophrenia, a serious, debilitating mental illness, is involved in about 10 percent of suicides.
 Researchers also suspect a hereditary link in some of these.
 Studies indicate some people who attempt suicide have a family history of suicide attempts or deaths.

 Suicide prevention must involve a person’s close friends and family e bers.
 Clues that someone may attempt suicide include statements about hopelessness, helplessness, or worthlessness.
 Other symptoms include talk of suicide, a change in usual behavior, social withdrawal, increased incidents of anger and irritability, overt sadness, changes in eating or sleeping habits, and a preoccupation with death.
 Experts warn that suicide threats should never be ignored or kept secret.
+One of the most effective way to prevent Suicide is to do extra-curricular activity or engage in as many hobbies as you can, such as: swimming, playing softball, painting, sewing using best home sewing machine, watching favorite TV shows, etc.

 Liver disease, the ninth leading cause of deaths, kills more than 25,000 Americans a year.
 The liver aids in digestion and also helps purify the blood.
 If the disease or injury is not too severe, the liver can produce new cells to replace diseased or damaged ones.
 If disease progresses, the body’s metabolism is severely affected.
 If the liver stops working, death results.